 Discover the ancient rituals of the Yamabushi

-Within the last decade, international participants with Japanese ability have even started taking part in the annual Akinomine Peak Ritual, a massive event where over 150 yamabushi train deep in the forests of Mt.
-Haguro for a week.
-During this time they are isolated without internet access, the ability to bathe, and take part in a variety of rituals to purify their souls and come out of the mountains 'reborn.'
+On the intensive end, international participants with Japanese language ability may apply to take part in the official Yamabushi training of the Dewa Sanzan Shrine, the Akinomine Peak Ritual, a massive yearly pilgrimage where over 150 Yamabushi train deep in the forests of Mt.
+Haguro for a full week.
+During this time they are isolated without internet access, the ability to bathe, and must endure continuous intensive rituals deep to purify their souls and come out of the mountains reborn.

-See below for some of the programs that are currently available.
+See below for some of the Yamabushi programs that are currently available.

 These programs are made in collaboration with the monks of the Miyatabo lodge on Mt.
 Haguro as well as the Yamabushi of the Mt.
 Yudono Shrine.

 Note that these programs take place in Tsuruoka City.
 This city can be reached from Tokyo by train via Tsuruoka Station (4 hours) or by direct flight from Haneda Airport to Shonai Airport (1 hour).
 A night bus as well runs between Shinjuku Station and Tsuruoka City (8 hours).